 Why five?
 The success of this method depends on filling the space with ideas, so they can be mashed up and iterated.
 It also enables participants to let go of their ideas, since they learn that they can have more ideas, if needed.
 Early on, before we shortened it to Five Sketches™, we named the process Five Sketches Or Else We Fail, to drive that point home.

 Success tip.
 It’s rare to generate five sketches in one sitting.
-Knowing that the inspiration for your five ideas will come erratically, over a 24 hour period, plan your homework accordingly.
+Knowing that the inspiration for your five ideas will come erratically, over a 24 hour period, plan your preparatory sketching accordingly.

-The facilitator has homework, too: buying supplies, such as extra markers and Blu-tack adhesive putty.
+The facilitator has preparatory work, too: buying supplies, such as extra markers, Post-it notes, and and reusable Blu-tack adhesive putty.